hilvarenbeek/nl.marcovandenhout.marantz/README.md

 # Changelog

+**Version 1.0.4:**
+- fixed bug introduced in 1.0.3 with chosing the zone in the change input action card
+- fixed max volume (MVMAX) per device, now calculates percentages for each device (e.g. two amps, one goes to 70, other to 98)
+- fixed input source condition (And..
+Input Source is ... in flow)

 **Version 1.0.3:**
 - fixed bug where editing a flow card with an autocomplete item (zone or input) would crash the (mobile) app
 - fixed bug where turning mute off would crash the (mobile) app